symmetriccurve/portfolio-2.0/src/blog/posts/9-How to prepare about yourself.md

 ## Example 1:

 My full name is Johnathan Jackson.I have 7 Year of experience working as a frontend developer.
-My areas of expertise are react on the front end and spring boot on the back end.
+My areas of expertise are react on the front end and java on the back end.
 I started my career back in india as HTMl, CSS and Javascript developer at ABC systems, where i was building there public facing website then i got an opportunity to do masters in the us from YUZ university.then i started working from bank XYZ as a frontend developer where i learned about react and security around the web technologies then i moved on to UPS where i was working on data intensive front end applications using react and redux as a state management library and I have used enzyme for unit testing and webpack for building and bundling the application.

 I am currently working with Verizon in building a Permission based dashboard portal for store representatives across the verizon facilities to manage permission of the associates on the customer data, the application is built from the scratch using React and Redux, I architected the project from the base level and introduced many features and enhancements.